View Additional Course Information:

 Permission Required: Yes

 These are unique types of studio courses, pairing teams of students with industry partners to undertake real-world projects.
-The following are being offered in spring 2015:
+The following are being offered in fall 2015:

 Course Open to: Degree Students with Restrictions

 Open to: All School of Art, Media & Technology upper-level undergraduate degree students.

 Open to Illustration students.